 Development — it’s something every player strives to accomplish throughout their careers.
-This value cannot be stressed more than in the NBA G-League, where players make or break their careers tending to unruly schedules and conditions whilst near battling with teammates in search of the limelight.
+This value cannot be stressed more than in the NBA G-League, where players make or break their careers while tending to unruly schedules and conditions while simultaneously battling with teammates in search of the limelight.

-The Oklahoma City Blue have grinded out a plethora of both young and old talent this season in Orlando, receiving praise all season long — but can they develop?
+The Oklahoma City Blue have ground out a plethora of young and old talent this season in Orlando, receiving praise all season long — but can they develop?

-Large media outlets have lowballed the sleepers on the Blue roster, though their seems to be a common chatter amongst all groups — Moses Brown and Omer Yurtseven are dominant.
+Large media outlets have lowballed the sleepers on the Blue roster, though there seems to be a common chatter amongst all groups — Moses Brown and Omer Yurtseven are dominant.

-Both big men’s encomium’s are well deserved, easily taking the cake for the first and second players on the Blue roster on paper, though the question needs to be asked.
+Both big men’s praises are well deserved as they take the cake for the first and second players on the Blue roster on paper, though the question needs to be asked.
 Can they shape up in the NBA?

-Moses Brown topped the Oklahoma City Thunder’s shortlist of two-way candidates last season, swooping the center up on a two-way contract in principal late last November.
+Moses Brown topped the Oklahoma City Thunder’s shortlist of two-way candidates last season as the center inked to a two-way contract in principal late last November.
 There’s a clear reason why Brown meshed with the Thunder, coming into training camp at a stalky 7-foot-2, 245-pound frame, this seemed like the perfect fit.

-The 21-year-old dabbled in the Thunder scene before embarking in Orlando, averaging 3.0 points, 2.1 rebounds, 0.6 blocks, and 4.4 minutes across 7 games.
-Brown’s numbers for his run are pretty unprecedented; however when you factor in the situations in his appearances (all being double-digit margins of victory), the gravity of his stats are toned a bit.
+The 21-year-old dabbled in the Thunder scene before embarking in Orlando, averaging 3.0 points, 2.1 rebounds, 0.6 blocks, and 4.4 minutes across seven games.
+Brown’s numbers for his run are pretty unprecedented; however, when you factor in the situations in his appearances (all being double-digit margins of victory), the gravity of his stats is toned a bit.
 You can’t say that about his time in the Bubble.

 Moses Brown has been head-hunting since stepping foot with the Blue.
 The big man ranks 8th in points (20.3), 1st in rebounds (13.8), and 8th in blocks (2.0), all the while playing just 26.5 minutes a game.

-There’s a real argument Brown’s stats down low would never hold up in the NBA.
-Hoisting height advantages as colossal as six inches against starting centers, shots have come almost too easy.
+There are real arguments that Brown’s stats down low would never hold up in the NBA.
+Hoisting height advantages up to six inches against centers, shots have come almost too easy.
 This claim has some merit to it — though there’s much more to the story.
-Brown’s staggering aspect working down low has tallied 16.0 points in the paint (2nd in G-League), 8.2 second chance points (league-high), and 3.9 free throws a game (3rd in G-League.)
-Against your modern center in the NBA, these statlines would never fly by as Brown’s height becomes a normality in moving up.
+Brown’s staggering aspect working down low has tallied 16.0 points in the paint (2nd in G-League), 8.2 second-chance points (league-high), and 3.9 free throws a game (3rd in G-League.)
+Against your modern center in the NBA, these statlines would never fly by as Brown’s height becomes normality in moving up.

 Brown’s main role in the offense has been pretty regulated to setting screens for the ball-handler and darting inside.
 Guards cannot handle Brown’s brute force screens ending up with an undersized center either sacrificing an open guard runner or a Brown close shot — they lose either way.
-If the ball is kicked underneath, Brown’s violent build-up into his dunks forced an out of position to defender to swipe for a foul or fend off to see a two-handed throw down.
-When double-teamed or trapped stagnant below-the-basket, shots still fly in his way, and make or miss he’s garnering some stats.
+If the ball is kicked underneath, Brown’s violent build-up into his dunks forced an out-of-position defender to swipe for a foul or fend off to see a two-handed throwdown.
+When double-teamed or trapped stagnant below-the-basket, shots still fly in his way and make or miss he’s garnering some stats.
 Moses leads the G-League in Offensive Rebounding Percentage (ORP) with an 18.4% dice-roll of the big reclaiming possession off a miss, that’s an unprecedented 3% more than second place.
 Rapid-fire reloads have led to close to half of his points for a reason, he’s turned this league into a 2k simulation.

 Coming off the bench, Yurtseven essentially played like Moses Brown, operating strictly down low for offensive boards and post shots over smaller defenders.
 Unlike Brown, he’s begun working on all three levels.
 Off-ball screens have been the trademark of his looks, using his 275-pound frame to flatten defenders for easy takes and posting up for flips at the cylinder.
 Just like his counterpart, offensive rebounding sources an integral part of his game, ranking second in ORP at 15.2%, just behind Brown.

-Though the post game is there, Omer’s range from outside raises eyebrows of most opponents.
-The big mans face up game nets on average of 1.5 attempts a night, on a quality 31.3% clip.
+Though the post game is there, Omer’s range from outside raises the eyebrows of most opponents.
+The big man’s face-up game nets on average of 1.5 attempts a night, on a quality 31.3% clip.
 There’s no speed advantage to get open, rather defenders simply accepting his gamble’s from three leaving him space — though he does yield results.

 In terms of if Yurtseven can transfer his play to the next level, I’d say yes (for the most part.)
 The face of the matter is, open looks passed around now simply are not going to be there for Yurtseven, though his size and strength inside would still make him a solid interior force.
 Setting screens should not be any problem being that most NBA guards would be caught up in his traps, the main point of enigma though comes from deep.
 Though numbers now suggest he’s a natural from beyond the arch, shooting was hardly in his forte while in college.
 If his soft-touch triples from the top of the key continue to elevate, there is real potential for Yurtseven to fill in as a backup down the line.